swiftlang/swift-format/README.md

 Once the build has finished, the `swift-format` executable will be located at `.build/release/swift-format`.

-To test that the formatter was built succesfully and is compatible with your Swift toolchain, you can also run the following command:
+To test that the formatter was built successfully and is compatible with your Swift toolchain, you can also run the following command:

 ```sh